EVerest/everest-core/docs/source/index.rst

       :link-type: url

       In case you want to dig directly into the sources of EVerest, go for it!
-      The *everest-core* repository is the center of activity.
+      The *EVerest* repository is the center of activity.

    .. grid-item-card:: Discuss and Collaborate
       :link: project/community